 Pipe diameter determines the appropriate label and text sizes, as shown in the following table.

 Need help with pipe labels?
-Give us a call at 1-888-326-9244.
-Our knowledgeable customer service staff will be glad to answer your questions and help find the right labeling solution for your facility.
+Give us a call and our knowledgeable customer service staff will be glad to answer your questions and help find the right labeling solution for your facility.

 Return to the Pipe Marking Hub for more on ANSI, ASME, and properly marking pipes.